USS Carl M. Levin: Construction and career

+On April 8, 2026, Carl M. Levin had been seen docked in the Pacific Ocean with a new mysterious launcher that can found within the aft of the ship between her port-side torpedo tubes and VLS launchers.
+Following the sighting, a U.S. Navy spokesperson had revealed the mysterious launcher we're part of the Navy's counter-unmanned aircraft system (C-UAS) program.
+The launcher revealed to be an upgraded version of the Block 3/Coyote LE SR launcher previously seen on the USS Bainbridge and USS Winston S. Churchill.
+The Coyote launcher had received four more cells totaling to eight cells.

 Ship's Seal

 Seal: The coat of arms as blazoned in full color on a white oval, enclosed by a dark blue border edged on the outside with a gold rope and inscribed “USS CARL M. LEVIN” above and “DDG 120” below in gold.

 Blazon

 Shield: Gules, three pales Argent between two square flaunches Azure (Dark Blue) bearing six six-pointed mullets, three and three Argent (Silver Gray).

 Crest: From a wreath Argent and Azure a bald eagle crouched wings inverted Proper, clutching in dexter claw a Senate gavel Proper and in sinister claw a sword fesswise Proper; in chief radiant light Or surmounted by a Phrygian cap Gules, banded of the second and inscribed “LIBERTY” of the first.

 Supporters: Saltirewise a United States Navy Officer’s sword and Chief Petty Officer’s cutlass saltirewise, points downward.

 Motto: A tri-parted scroll Gules doubled Argent inscribed “TENACIOUS IN THE FIGHT” of the last.